aoijs/website/src/content/docs/functions/userPlatform.md

 ---
 title: $userPlatform
-description: $userPlatform will return the platform which the user is using Discord with.
+description: $userPlatform will return the platform which the user is using Discord on.
 id: userPlatform
 ---

-`$userPlatform` will return the platform which the user is using Discord with.
+`$userPlatform` will return the platform which the user is using Discord on.

 ## Usage